xyproto/tinytriangle/README.md

 A skeleton for 4k intros on Linux

 Uses ALSA for audio and SDL+OpenGL for graphics.
-Executable ends up at 1422 bytes at the time of writing.
+Executable ends up at 1378 bytes at the time of writing.

-Alexander Rødseth <rodseth@gmail.com>
+(Slightly larger if compiled with gcc instead of clang).

 Resources:
     http://www.int21.de/linux4k/